 Early signs of magnesium deficiency in humans include loss of appetite, nausea, vomiting, fatigue, and weakness.
 As magnesium deficiency worsens, numbness, tingling, muscle contractions and cramps, seizures, personality changes, abnormal heart rhythms, and coronary spasms can occur.
 Severe magnesium deficiency can result in low levels of calcium in the blood (hypocalcemia).
 Magnesium deficiency is also associated with low levels of potassium in the blood (hypokalemia).

 Because magnesium plays such a wide variety of roles in the body, the symptoms of magnesium deficiency can also vary widely.
 Many symptoms involve changes in nerve and muscle function.
-These changes include
+These changes include muscle weakness, tremor, and spasm.
+In the heart muscle, magnesium deficiency can result in arrhythmia, irregular contraction, and increased heart rate.

 Because of its role in bone structure, the softening and weakening of bone can also be a symptom of magnesium deficiency.
 Other symptoms can include: imbalanced blood sugar levels; headaches; elevated blood pressure; elevated fats in the bloodstream; depression; seizures; nausea; vomiting; and lack of appetite.